lnvglr/character-diversion/character-diversion.md

 By default, opinions are sorted by their voting score.
 Very recent opinions are pushed to the top as well, not to be displaced by very popular opinions right from the start.
 This way, new potentially popular opinions have the chance to be seen not only after scrolling all the way to the bottom.

-One goal of the platform is to create overview.
+One goal of the platform is to create an overview.
 In order to do that, the possibility of a large amount of opinions and comments needs to be taken into account.
 Opinions need to be filterable and sortable by date, votes, and tags.

 ##### How are threads treated?